 Integrative Acupuncture is one of the best acupuncture centers for cancer care in the Washington County, VT area.
 We do our best to approach each cancer patient with as much attention and care as possible.
 Jen Etheridge is our main licensed acupuncturist who treats our acupuncture for cancer patients.
-Although we are a practice that treats many conditions, cancer care through acupuncture is often used at our Montpelier office.
+Although we are a practice that treats many conditions, cancer care through acupuncture is often used at our Montpelier and Willeston office.

 From being given the diagnosis of cancer, to navigating all the information about the specific type and stage, understanding the treatment plan, and going through the various phases of treatment, a great deal of anxiety is typically experienced.
 There is likely to be different kinds of physical discomfort to be managed throughout the treatment process.
 It’s important to be caring for the physical, emotional, and spiritual needs and to be aware of how they are affecting each other as one moves through cancer treatment.